 Welsh Government says that responses to Brexit and Our Land demonstrated a desire for more "on the ground" support.
 They believe that advice should be seen as an investment in the capacity of farmers rather than a cost to the scheme.
-Welsh Government proposes to build on best practice from existing advisory services to provide a fuller service to farmers.
+Welsh Government proposes to build on best practice from existing advisory services, such as Farming Connect, to provide a fuller service to farmers.